How Can Moms Help Adult Children Struggling with Heroin Abuse?

 Confront Your Child with Unconditional Love Expressed Through Healthy Boundaries

 Every concerned mother longs to express her support but many do not know how.
 In many cases, true unconditional love requires moms to do difficult things.
 While it may not feel like it at the time, setting boundaries about drug use, enforcing consequences and insisting on treatment is often the best way to show the addict that he or she is truly loved.
 This may involve cutting a child off financially or kicking him or her out of the house if he or she continues to use drugs.
 These choices can be extremely difficult and gut-wrenching, but allowing your child to use you as a safety net might be keeping him from truly hitting rock bottom.
 For many people, it is only when they reach that low point that they begin to earnestly seek help.

 We Can Help You Find Help for Your Child

 Our toll-free helpline is open all day and night to help moms find heroin addiction and recovery answers for their children.
 You’re not in this alone.
 Call right now and our admissions coordinators can help you get immediate access to the best programs for your specific needs.
 We can even help you prepare to confront your child in a loving but firm and effective way.
 Don’t wait another sleepless night.
-Call now.
+Watch this heroin addiction video, then call us now.